 Combining Holdout Predictions¶

-Whether the model didn’t complete due to timeout or manual interruption, its associated CV models and residuals are also expected to be automatically removed from memory in any case.
+If the model does not complete due to timeout or manual interruption, its associated CV models and residuals are also expected to be automatically removed from memory.